top of page

 OPSR'S POLICY STATEMENT

 Effective school readiness programs and their systems require collaboration and coordination among various stakeholders, including service providers, policymakers, families, and community organizations.
-OPSR supports and advocates for public policy that enhances universal and equitable access to high-quality early childhood programs and services throughout the state of Oklahoma.
+OPSR supports and advocates for public policy that enhances universal access to high-quality early childhood programs and services throughout the state of Oklahoma.

 By adopting and implementing public policies that support school readiness programs and systems, we can create an Oklahoma where all children are safe, healthy, eager to learn, and ready to succeed by the time they enter school.

-INVEST N’ KIDS DAY 2024
+INVEST N’ KIDS DAY 2026

 A stronger Oklahoma means supporting our youngest citizens.
 It’s time to Invest N Kids.